Ralph Landrum

 Ralph Landrum (born August 16, 1957) is an American professional golfer.

+Early life and amateur career

-Landrum was born in Covington, Kentucky.
+In 1957, Landrum was born in Covington, Kentucky.
 He played college golf at the University of Kentucky.

-He turned professional in 1979.
-His sons, Kyle and Joe, played college golf at Murray State in Kentucky.
+Professional career

+In 1979, Landrum turned professional.
 Landrum played on the PGA Tour from 1983 to 1985.
 His best finish was a T-2 at the 1984 Danny Thomas Memphis Classic.
 His best finish in a major was a T-8 at the 1983 U.S. Open.

 Since his touring career, Landrum founded Landrum Golf Management and continues to work as a PGA Master professional.
 As of 2019, Golf Digest lists Landrum as a top golf instructor in the state of Kentucky.

+Personal life

+Landrum's sons, Kyle and Joe, played college golf at Murray State University in Kentucky.